okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 We didn't have to add the `1 + 2`, we also could have had `1 + 2 + 3 = 1 + 5` instead by add `2 + 3` from the right-hand side.
 We can bring simplify this down most to be `1 + 2 + 3 = 6`.

+So far, we haven't broken any new ground.
 This is all common knowledge, and in fact, we probably would have skipped the middle stages that I spoke of and simplified straight to the answer 6.
 Have you stopped the think about _why_ this is the case?

 ## Talking through the properties of functional programming